 crossing on Sept.
 1, 1939.
-At 11:15 that day she sailed from Glasgow, stopped at Liverpool and Belfast and finally sailed into the North Atlantic, probably not even realizing they passed near the wreck of the ship that bore the same name in the Great War.
+At 11:15 that day she sailed from Glasgow, stopped at Liverpool and Belfast and finally sailed into the North Atlantic.
+Probably not even realizing it they sailed over the bones of the ship that bore the same name in the Great War.

 Two days later on Sept.
 3, 1939 Prime Minister Neville Chamberlain announced to the world that the deadline